HaroldF415/module_003_notes/intro_to_react.md

 Monolithic
 : refers to a system or structure that is composed of a single large unit or component, rather than being divided into smaller, independent parts.
 In software development, a monolithic application is one in which all of the functions and features are built and run as a single, unified program. this is in contrast to a microservice architecture, where the application is broken down into smaller, independedt services that can be developed, deployed, and scale separately.

+Reuseable: capable of being used again or repeatedly

+Dynamic: marked by usually continuous and productive activity or change.